AndrewLin95/booking_app/README.md

 3. cd into client and run
    > npm run start

+### Features:

+1. Ability to create Guest and Staff Profiles and Service Profiles
+2. Ability to create Appointments by pulling in information from Guests, Staffs and Services.
+3. Ability to modify Appointments (Edit, Cancel, Complete)
+4. Ability to filter the appointments by:
+   1. All Dates
+   2. Specific Dates
+   3. Completed Appointments
+   4. Cancelled Appointments
+5. Prevents double-booking staffs.
+Once an appointment is cancelled or completed, the staff can be re-booked.

 ### Areas to Improve

 1. Move API calls into a separate folder and import where it is required